 The camel caravan is led by the instructor which also tells you a little about the farm, the camels, and Mamshit.
 For example, did you know that camel’s blood is different from other animals?
 It has the potential of absorbing big quantities of water.
 If a cow would drink the same amount of water, it would die.

-If you’re traveling with younger kids, then you will share a sitting place.
+If you are traveling with younger kids, then you will share a sitting place.
 Older kids (5-6 years old) could sit by themselves.
 My daughter was 2.5 years old during the ride, and we sat together.
 I sat behind so that I could hold her.

 Lucky, the camels are probably used to photographing, and nobody spat on me 🙂

-That’s all for today and I’ll see you in future travels!
+That’s all for today, and I’ll see you in future travels!